CCCofficial/ML_spike_protein/README.md

 prediction used in this study.](Spike-Fig-CNN_v2.png)

-We also include the 10 trained neural networks in the folder "saved_CNN_model"
+We also include the 80 trained neural networks in the folder "saved_CNN_model" (10 trained neural network for each simulation duration ranging from 20ns to 160ns)

  If you find this code useful in your research, please consider citing:
  @article{capponi2021ai,